Lemi Ghariokwu: Art

-Ghariokwu's work involves a variety of styles, often using vibrant colors and individuated typefaces of his own design.
+Ghariokwu's work involves a variety of styles, often using vibrant colours and individuated typefaces of his own design.
 His art is said to be rebellious, comical, political, even erotic but most of all he is a genius in pictorial narration, realism and iconicity.
 Many of Ghariokwu's cover images echo and sometimes comment on the work and politics of the recordings that they accompany, serving a consciously integrated meta-textual function.
 He is famous for his captivating and intricate record sleeves designs and he never fails to give life to lyrics through his pictorial images.
 He created and mastered 26 of Fela's album covers.
-The Observer Music Magazine, UK, called him "King of Covers" during his solo exhibition in the UK in 2004.
+The Observer Music Magazine called Ghariokwu "King of Covers" during his solo exhibition in the UK in 2004.

-Asides designing 26 album covers for Fela Anikulapo Kuti.
-He also designed covers for Osita Osadebe, James Iroha, Bob Marley, Kris Okotie, Lucky Dube, Gilles Peterson, Miriam Makeba and about a hundred other musicians across the globe.
-In the early 1980s, he was the consulting album cover designer for Polygram (Phonogram+Polydor) records in Nigeria for 11 years.
-He also printed and designed album covers for many Kennis Music artists, including 2 Face, Lagbaja, Kenny St. Brown, Sound Sultan and many others for 11 years.
-He has designed over 2000 album covers and facilitated art workshops abroad.
+Aside from designing 26 album covers for Fela Anikulapo Kuti, Ghariokwu also designed covers for Osita Osadebe, James Iroha, Bob Marley, Kris Okotie, Lucky Dube, Gilles Peterson, Miriam Makeba, and about a hundred other musicians across the globe.
+In the early 1980s, Ghariokwu was the consulting album cover designer for Polygram (Phonogram+Polydor) records in Nigeria for 11 years.
+He also printed and designed album covers for many Kennis Music artists, including 2 Face, Lagbaja, Kenny St. Brown, Sound Sultan and many others, for 11 years.
+Ghariokwu has designed more than 2000 album covers and facilitated art workshops abroad.
 He designed for EMI, CBS and Ivory music.
 He also designed logos for Fame Weekly, Ivory Music and National Encomium.

-MTV president Mark Rosenthal commissioned the painting Everybody's Gotta be Somebody.
+MTV president Mark Rosenthal commissioned the painting Everybody's Gotta be Somebody from Ghariokwu.
 This inspired a film documentary by Aaron Koenisberg.
 Ghariokwu's work has attracted much attention in the West and is the subject of various retrospective exhibitions.
 His painting Anoda Sistem, created in 2002, is in the permanent collection of the Museum of Modern Art.

-Some of Ghariokwu's archive is now in the possession of Punch Records whose CEO Ammo Talwar has invited the academic community to make sense of a utilise this material in productive ways.
+Some of Ghariokwu's archive is now in the possession of Punch Records, whose CEO Ammo Talwar has invited the academic community to utilise this material in productive ways.

-In 2008, twenty of his artworks were published in Area 2, a book showcasing 100 emerging and influential graphic artists in the world, published by Phaidon Press in New York.
+In 2008, twenty of Ghariokwu's artworks were published in Area 2, a book showcasing 100 emerging and influential graphic artists in the world, published by Phaidon Press in New York.

-He has also designed the cover of Cassava Republic's republication of Fela: This Bitch of a Life - the authorised biography of Fela Kuti.
+He also designed the cover of Cassava Republic's republication of Fela: This Bitch of a Life – the authorised biography of Fela Kuti by Carlos Moore.
 In June 2010, Ghariokwu was commissioned and successfully branded FELA-BUS, a sort of marketing mural-on-wheels, for the producers of the hit Broadway musical Fela! in New York.

 Ghariokwu designed the cover art for Brymo's sixth studio album Oṣó (2018) and Falz's fourth studio album Moral Instruction (2019).

+In 2024, Ghariokwu designed the visuals for Pop Central's "70 Years of Music in Nigeria."

 Exhibitions

-Lemi's work has been exhibited internationally for more than a decade.
+Ghariokwu's work has been exhibited internationally for more than a decade.